prooph/message-flow-analyzer/docs/configuration.md

     public function finalize(MessageFlow $messageFlow): MessageFlow;
 }
 ```
-Let's take the example from above again.
+Let's take the message icon example again.
 This time we want to change the icon of all message nodes with a finalizer.
 So the analyzer still uses the default `MessageCollector` but we change the icon after a scan.

 ```php